sg893052/sonic-buildimage/EVPN/LVTEP/EVPN_LVTEP_HLD.md

 - Config reload command
 - SwSS docker restart

 The startup behavior is applicable to a MCLAG node forming a logical VTEP, namely Leaf1 or Leaf2 described in EVPN LVTEP Overview diagram above.
 On startup, the users can configure a delay restore timer to keep the MCLAG interfaces connecting to MHDs and orphan interfaces connecting to SHDs to be down for the duration of the specified time.
-The holdown of the interfaces will allow protocol to converge and VxLAN tunnels to be formed between MLAG node and remote leaf nodes before allowing traffic from MHDs and SHDs to be sent to MCLAG node.
-The holddown helps minimize traffic loss for the traffic sent from MHDs and SHDs connecting to MCLAG node to remote leaf nodes.
+The holdown of the interfaces will allow protocol to converge and VxLAN tunnels to be formed between a MLAG node and remote leaf nodes before allowing traffic from MHDs and SHDs to be sent to MCLAG node.
+The holddown helps minimize traffic loss for the traffic sent from MHDs and SHDs connecting to a MCLAG node to remote leaf nodes.

 The delay restore logic will rely on the uplink interface tracking configuration to determine the MCLAG and orphan interfaces to be held down.
 In other words, uplink interface tracking must be configured in order for the delay restore timer to take effect.
 Below is the behavior of the delay restore timer: